-Mario makers reflect on 35 years and the evolution of the franchise’s most iconic jump
+Mario makers reflect on 35 years and the evolution of gaming’s most iconic jump

 “Those games are designed to meet the needs of levels that are built for sequential jumps and getting across narrow platforms,” Motokura explained.
 “And for ‘Super Mario Odyssey,’ we didn’t want to use a system that sends players on a trip by coming and going through a painting because the central theme of that game is the journey and the fun adventures you have along the way.
 We decided what elements to put into a game by figuring out new kinds of play and what would best support them.”

-The Mario in “Sunshine” is easily the series’s most adept and agile, thanks to the water pack, known as F.L.U.U.D., that allowed him to float, fly and stream like a jet across water and air.
+The Mario in “Sunshine” is easily the series’s most adept and agile, thanks to the water pack, known as F.L.U.D.D., that allowed him to float, fly and stream like a jet across water and air.
 This level of movement remains unparalleled in Mario games, but it also reduced some of the game’s challenge.
 It wasn’t until players hit the secret levels of “Sunshine” that they got a taste of challenging, classic Mario platforming gameplay.
 This level design ethos eventually evolved into the planet concepts of “Super Mario Galaxy.”

-Tezuka said the freedom of control F.L.U.U.D. gave Mario was intentional and meant to further address the challenges of player accessibility in a 3-D space.
+Tezuka said the freedom of control F.L.U.D.D. gave Mario was intentional and meant to further address the challenges of player accessibility in a 3-D space.
 It was also meant as a more consistently engaging way to tackle enemies.
 “Super Mario 64” only gave punches, jumps and butt stomps in the plumber’s skill set.

-“The F.L.U.U.D. in ‘Sunshine’ came from the difficulty of handling 3-D space when we developed ‘Super Mario 64,’” Tezuka said.
+“The F.L.U.D.D. in ‘Sunshine’ came from the difficulty of handling 3-D space when we developed ‘Super Mario 64,’” Tezuka said.
 “In order to make it easier to get onto a platform, we created the hover feature where the characters slowly falls as if in low gravity.
 Also because it was difficult to stomp on the enemy in ‘Super Mario 64,' we created ways to defeat them using water.”

 Mario games are made to best suit that title’s ideas and player movements, Motokura said.
 It’s why there’s always a change in his abilities and feature sets, or why some moves are gone in the next title.
 Mario went from throwing fireballs to wearing an entire mechanical shoe that covers most of his body.
 In “Odyssey,” he overtakes enemy minds with his hat, Cappy, inhabiting their powers.